StrangeBeeCorp/docs/docs/thehive/setup/installation/upgrade-from-4.x.md

     - The application is running on a [supported Linux operating system](../index.md#operating-systems)
     - The server meets [prerequisites](../index.md#requirements) regarding CPU & RAM.

-    This guide works very well to upgrade standalone servers. if you are using a cluster, specific notes are highlighted to guide you.
+    If you are using a cluster, specific notes are highlighted to guide you.

 !!!
 Warning "Switch to Elasticsearch as indexing engine"
     TheHive 5.x uses Elasticsearch as indexing engine.
 If you used Lucene as indexing engine with TheHive 4.1.x, reindexing the data is mandatory.
 It might take some time regarding the size of your database.